Senior Vice President

-Emily Aden joined Putnam Partners as a Vice President in January 2018 with over a decade of political experience specializing in communications and research on some of the most competitive and most-watched races in the country.
+Emily Aden, a Vice President at Putnam Partners, has over a decade of political experience specializing in communications and research on some of the most competitive and most-watched races in the country.
 Her previous leadership roles span presidential campaigns, party committees, super PACs, and one of the closest gubernatorial victories in Virginia’s history.

-Emily served most recently as the Rapid Response Director at American Bridge 21st Century, where she led daily messaging efforts across press and digital platforms to hold President Trump and his administration accountable.
+Before joining the Putnam team, Emily was the Rapid Response Director at American Bridge 21st Century, where she led daily messaging efforts across press and digital platforms to hold President Trump and his administration accountable.

 In 2016, she proudly served as the Deputy Research Director at Hillary for America.
 At the campaign's Brooklyn headquarters, she helped build a team of 26 responsible for approving all content promoting or defending Hillary Clinton’s 40-year record of public service, including in advertising, daily press, digital products, and candidate speeches.

 Emily also served as the Research Director on Terry McAuliffe’s winning gubernatorial campaign in Virginia, which overturned a 40-year electoral precedent.
 In addition to helping lead the campaign’s communications team, she personally recruited individuals from the most conservative part of the state to speak against McAuliffe’s Republican opponent in three powerful ads.
 The ads were part of a strategy The Washington Post called “unrelenting” in forcing the Republican to compete in safe territory, noting that “across the coal fields of far-southwest Virginia, something unusual is also happening: voters don't like the Republican candidate."